-When I was I was in my late teens, I was given Philippians 3:7-14, to memorize by a friend.
-As soon as I read that passage I knew that I had been given powerful, life-altering truths that would change the way I approached Jesus Christ forever.
-It was like a sharp double-edged sword of truth had been thrust deeply into my youthful selfishness, pride, greed, and lust.
+When I was I was in my late teens, myself and a few of my friends were given Philippians 3:7-14, to memorize by one of our mentors.
+As soon as I read that passage, even in my youthful ignorance, I knew that I had been given piercing and life-altering truths that would change the way I approached both Jesus Christ and this world, forever. he sharp double-edged sword of truth had been thrust deeply into my selfishness, pride, greed, and lust…and it hurt.
 For the past 25 years there has rarely been a day when I haven’t quoted at least a part of that passage to myself.
-I still don’t live these verses as much as I’d like to…but I am praying that the spirit will continue to work their truths into me as I meditate on them day and night:
+I still don’t live these verses as much as I’d like to…but I am praying that the spirit will continue to work them into my heart as I meditate on them day and night:

 This passage ends beautifully and hopefully, reminding me that I am forgiven each day as I walk in the Spirit, and that I can continually put my failures behind me as I live…earnestly seeking the face of Jesus….
 “Forgetting what is behind and straining towards what is ahead, I press on toward the goal to win the prize for which God has called me heavenward in Christ Jesus.”